 An adult may not confront a child or another adult about their child’s behavior on school premises.
 School Safety will be called immediately.

 All meals are free.

-Breakfast is available from 8:10 to 9:00 in the cafeteria.
+Breakfast is available from 8:00 to 8:30 in the cafeteria.
 Pre K & K students must be accompanied by parents.
-Children are expected to join their class in the auditorium before 8:40 so as not to be marked late and must not go up to the classrooms on their own.
-Students arriving late to their classroom must get a late pass from the CWS office.
+Children are expected to join their class before 8:30 so as not to be marked late and must not go up to the classrooms on their own.
+Students arriving late to their classroom must get a late pass.

 If you are sending a packed lunch, please do not send candy, soda or sugary snacks.
 CWS parents have worked to improve the quality of school lunch.
 CWS enjoys an alternative healthy menu, which includes a salad bar.
-For information about the menu, please visit: http://www.schoolfoodnyc.org/schoolfood/menusdailydisplay.aspx.
-ALL parents, including those who send home lunch daily, MUST fill out the DOE school lunch form online https://www.myschoolapps.com/Home/PickDistrict or a paper version in annual paperwork sent home.
+For information about the menu, please visit NYC DOE School Meals.
+ALL parents, including those who send home lunch daily, MUST fill out the DOE school lunch form online or a paper version in annual paperwork sent home.
 We are happy to say that all students in NYC will receive free lunch if they wish, and families will not be billed.
-Every child who takes school lunch uses their coded lunch card.
-The system is fully automated.

 There is a nurse on duty every day in room 213, phone (212) 673-1597.
 Under no circumstances are teachers allowed to give any medication to any children.
 If a child needs to receive daily medication or asthma medication as needed, the parent MUST fill out a 504 form which will be filed in the nurses office.
 Children may not administer medications on their own.
 For temporary medications, OTC or antibiotics the parent has to come in at those given times to administer the medication or keep the child home.